MyAGV Plus API User Guide

 print(f"IP: {ip}")

-# Set current communication mode to Socket
+# Set active communication mode to Socket mode

 set_result = agv_plus.set_communication_state(1)